 The Print Shop, Abeka, Dining Services, bookstores, and other affiliated areas provide student employment through our Work Assistance Program.
-Each year more than 2,500 students are enabled to stay in college and continue their education by working.
+Each year approximately 2,400 students are enabled to stay in college and continue their education by working.

-Qualified residence hall students who have definite financial needs may apply for work assistance, which is paid on a minimum-wage basis.
+Eligible students may apply for work assistance.
+Pay starts at the Florida minimum wage and is increased based on merit.
 Job considerations are given based on financial need and work availability.
-A work assistance application may be obtained from the Director of Admissions.
+A work assistance application may be obtained from the website or Student Employment Office.